 Since the tractor caliber was originally designed to animate simple two-handers, this 1120 QP model features an add-on module that powers the full calendar display.
 Of course, this design makes the mechanism a little less reliable, but that’s not a problem: it is still reliable enough to put to shame some major car manufacturing brands.

 Even a person who is not interested in technical details can’t help but wonder how many man-hours the legendary Swiss Manufacture had to invest to finish and re-assemble this wonderfully technocratic mechanism.

-There is a moon phase display at 6 o’clock; date indicator at 3 o’clock, day if week subdial at 9 o’clock, and a current month display at 12 o’clock with a mandatory leap year indicator just inside it.
+There is a moon phase display at 6 o’clock; a date indicator at 3 o’clock, a day of the week subdial at 9 o’clock, and a current month display at 12 o’clock with a mandatory leap year indicator just inside it.

 Its silvered opaline dial features a convex external zone with a circular-grained minute-track with eight baton-shaped and four triangle-shaped hour-markers with gold cabochons serving as minute markers.

 As generic as it could have looked on a timekeeper made by a less experienced brand, the dial looks easy to recognize with all the usual styling elements employed by Vacheron Constantin.
 All of its elements are well-balanced: nothing stands out and nothing is lost in the clutter: there is simply no clutter, everything is where it should be and you can always read time or date with just a passing glance.

 All this beauty is packed inside a medium-sized 18-karat rose gold case 41 millimeters in diameter.